 since the dawn of time humans have relied on plants for healing.
 Just as our very survival is inextricably linked to the plant kingdom, the keys to our optimal health and wellness are held by it as well.

 Aromatherapy is an ethereal, refined practice with roots in botany, shamanism and other plant-based healing modalities.
 With a multitude of chemical constituents that — when inhaled, reach our limbic system and all 5 regions of the brain — aromatherapy touches us on both conscious and subconscious levels that impact our moods, memories and overall sense of wellbeing.

 Methods of Application

 Aromatherapy can work on an energetic level, for mood and energy enhancements, or a remedy level, for botanical healing to help with insomnia, pain, infections, nausea, respiratory issues and many other maladies.
-Contact me for a custom remedy tailored specifically for you.

 THE SCIENCE OF AROMATHERAPY